ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/python-programming.md

 Python program.
 Please read the twelve components of the [notional machine for Python](http://teachtogether.tech/en/#s:models-notional) and identify both the parts of it that you understand the best and those that are confusing.
-You can share your ideas in the [proactive community](/proactive-community/community-connections/) and then clarify points that are confusing for others and receive feedback on your own points of confusion.
-Although you should develop an intuitive understanding of the twelve parts of the notional machine, let's review some of them now!
+You can share your ideas with the [proactive community](/proactive-community/community-connections/) and then clarify points that are confusing for others and receive feedback on your own points of confusion.
+Although you should develop an intuitive understanding of all twelve parts of the notional machine, let's review some of them now!

 - **Every piece of data is stored in a two-part structure.
 The first part says